 clearance (str) – [dx/dy][+to|O|c|C].
 Adjust the clearance between the text and the surrounding box [Default is 15% of the font size].
 Only used if

 fillare specified.
-Append the unit you want (c for cm, i for inch, or p for point; if not given we consult PROJ_LENGTH_UNIT) or % for a percentage of the font size.
+Append the unit you want (c for centimeters, i for inches, or p for points; if not given we consult PROJ_LENGTH_UNIT) or % for a percentage of the font size.
 Optionally, use modifier +t to set the shape of the text box when using

 pen.
 Append lower case o to get a straight rectangle [Default is o].
 Append upper case O to get a rounded rectangle.
 In paragraph mode (paragraph) you can also append lower case c to get a concave rectangle or append upper case C to get a convex rectangle.

-fill (str) – Sets the shade or color used for filling the text box [Default is no fill].
+fill (str) – Set color for filling text boxes [Default is no fill].

 "0/0"].
 If dy is not specified then it is set equal to dx.
 Use j to offset the text away from the point instead (i.e., the text justification will determine the direction of the shift).
 Using J will shorten diagonal offsets at corners by sqrt(2).
 Optionally, append +v which will draw a line from the original point to the shifted point; append a pen to change the attributes for this line.

-pen (str) – Sets the pen used to draw a rectangle around the text string (see
+pen (str) – Set the pen used to draw a rectangle around the text string (see

-no_clip (bool) – Do NOT clip text at map boundaries [Default is with clip].
+no_clip (bool) – Do not clip text at the frame boundaries [Default is